-Macquarie Bank's three month average LCR to 31 March 2025 was 175% (average based on daily observations).
-For a detailed breakdown of Macquarie Bank's LCR, please refer to Macquarie's regulatory disclosures.
+Macquarie Bank's three month average LCR to 31 March 2025 was 175% (average based on daily observations)2.
+For a detailed breakdown of Macquarie Bank's LCR, please refer to Macquarie's regulatory disclosures (available on Macquarie's website).